hartmanm/oros/readme.md

-# Scripts to control interaction with the overlord API, used as part of a centralized configuration and management system
+# scripts to control interaction with the overlord API, used as part of a centralized configuration and management system (previously openrig.net)

 ## Overview

-- scripts to control interaction with the overlord API, using a single configuration file to access the user's account.
+- scripts control interaction with the overlord API, using a single configuration file to access the user's account.

 - A ramdisk is generated on boot, executing the 2unix.sh script which downloads necessary files and programs from the overlord API to the ramdisk.